Hopvine15/Temperature-Converter/README.md

 ### What Went Well
 - Simple and effective implementation.
 - Clean and modular code structure.
+- The Agile approach allowed for flexibility and iterative improvements.

 ### What Didn’t
 - Limited time for advanced features.
+- Some design iterations took longer than expected due to alignment with IBM Carbon standards.

 ### Known Limitations
 - No support for Kelvin conversions.
+- Limited testing coverage due to time constraints.

 ### What You Would Improve Next
 - Add more temperature scales.
 - Implement unit tests.
+- Optimize the app further for performance.

 ### What You Learned
 - Improved TypeScript and React skills.
+- Gained experience with the IBM Carbon Design System.
+- Learned the importance of accessibility and performance optimization in professional apps.

 ---